-Crickets should be kept in a Faunarium.
+Crickets should be kept in a Faunarium or a Live Cricket Habitat.
 It must have a secure lid to prevent them from escaping and smooth, plastic sides that are easy to clean and disinfect.
-Crickets do not need substrate, but they will need lots of hiding spots to lessen the chance of cannibalism (paper towel tubes and egg crates work well).
+Crickets do not need substrate, but they will need a lot of hiding spots to lessen the chance of cannibalism.
+Paper towel tubes and egg crates work well.

 Mealworms are even simpler to house than crickets.
 Place them in a smooth-walled plastic or cardboard container with holes in the top for proper ventilation.
 For substrate, use approximately 1" of Mealworm Bedding on top of and under the mealworms.
 Place the container in the refrigerator unless you plan to breed your mealworms.

 Crickets should be kept at 75°-85°F. An incandescent light can be used as a heat source for 16 hours a day.
 Use a thermometer to monitor temperatures.

 Mealworms should be kept in the refrigerator at 45°-50°F. This causes them to go inactive and stops development into the beetle stage.
 If you plan to breed them, they should be kept at 75°-80°F. Mealworms need no special lighting.